jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 The script we created is an example of how **NOT** to create a pipeline, because it contains 2 steps which could otherwise be separated (downloading and processing).
 The reason is that if we're simply testing the script, it will have to download the CSV file every single time that we run the script, which is less than ideal.
 Another reason, for example if the internet is not available, the entire script will fail.

 This week we will work on a slightly more complex pipeline.
 This will involve extracting data from the web.
 Convert this CSV to a more effective format - parquet.
 We'll take this file and upload to Google Cloud Storage (data lake).
-Finally we'll create an external table in Google BigQuery:
+Finally we'll create an external table in Google BigQuery(data warehouse):

 ![pipeline2new](images/pipeline2new.jpg)